 Six years after leaving her illegitimate daughter Clara at London’s Foundling Hospital, Bess Bright returns to reclaim the child she has never known.
 Dreading the worst – that Clara has died in care – the last thing she expects to hear is that her daughter has already been reclaimed – by her.
-Her life is turned upside down as she tries to find out who has taken her little girl – and why.

 The Foundling is the second novel written by Stacey Halls whose previous book The Familiars was one of my favourite books last year.
 However, I didn’t find this book quite as absorbing as the first one, mainly because it relies too much on coincidence to be credible.